Police Brutality In Philadelphia

 - Excessive force often occurs when some degree of force is necessary, but the officers overreact by either using their firearm or tasing repeatedly.
 The teenager in Chicago who was shot 16 times clearly did not need to be shot sixteen times.
 Usually, it isn’t this clear, and requires both investigation and a jury to make a determination.

 - A false arrest occurs when the police make an arrest absent “probable cause.”
 It is possible that the individual arrested may have been involved, but the officers need an appropriate basis by which to make the arrest, otherwise, it is in violation of one’s rights.

 - A false arrest requires simply unlawful bodily restraint.
 This means you do not actually have to be imprisoned.
 The officer may just restrain your movement.
 This is reasonable in many situations.
-However, it rises to the level of misconduct when they will not allow you to leave a scene without justification, or hold you for a period of time that is unreasonable.
+However, it rises to the level of misconduct when they will not allow you to leave a scene without justification or hold you for an unreasonable period.

 - Racial profiling is a real issue in this country.
-However, not every encounter between minorities and police are instances of profiling.
-Usually, officers are making a legitimate stop and/or arrest.
-But when officers engage in systemic behavior targeting minorities, then this is a serious issue, and one which must be addressed.
+However, not every encounter between minorities and police are instance of profiling.
+Usually, officers make a legitimate stop and/or arrest.
+But when officers engage in systemic behavior targeting minorities, then this is a serious issue and one which must be addressed.